 In MegaJoule.org, we collectively term Technologies and Forms of Energy Things.
 Things are categorized in a multi-level class hierarchy or taxonomy that makes it easier to find the Thing you want.
 See Figure 4 below for a full Thing record.

-Applications: If a Thing is a Technology, the Application fieldwhat it is used for.
+Applications: If a Thing is a Technology, the Application field describes what it is used for.
 This allows for distinctions between technologies that are functionally similar, but have different specs for their specialized use.
 For example, the Application in Figure 3 is “Plugin-Hybrid Electric Vehicle”, which means that the batteries in question are intended for use in a PHEV.